IsmailKonak/FF-Algorithm-Pytorch-Implementation/README.md

 ## Implementation

 I have implemented the Forward-Forward algorithm for PyTorch, while attempting to stay faithful to the details outlined in the research paper.
+If you encounter any discrepancy or issue, please do not hesitate to contact me.

 <br>